jaidevshriram/jaidevshriram.github.io/_pages/about.md

 I began exploring computer vision because of the mixed reality

-At IIIT, I'm  serve as the Chief Editor of Ping!, the independent student media body.
+At IIIT, I serve as the Chief Editor of <a href="https://pingiiit.org" target="_blank">Ping!</a>, the independent student media body (since mid-2019).
+I've also been a part of the Entreprenurship Cell as a web developer and logistics team member.